sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 date:       2017-08-02
 summary:    Representing text documents with vectors.
 categories: nlp ml
-custom_js:
-    - katex
 published: true
 ---

 ## What is a vector space model?
-Computers, as the name suggest, are pretty good with numbers, so it's no surprise most machine learning algorithms take real-valued vectors as input.
-If we want them to run on text, we need a way to represent it with numbers.
-A vector space model does exactly that – it transforms a text documents into a vector of numbers.

-The deep learning era brought about a couple of [clever solutions](https://github.com/MaxwellRebo/awesome-2vec) to that problem.
-In this post we're going to reinvent a classic vector space model called tf-idf.
+Computers, as the name suggest, are good with numbers.
+While representing images or one-dimensional signals as lists of numbers is straightforward, text requires a bit more work.
+That's what vector space models do – they map words, sentences, or whole documents to numerical vectors.
+There are many ways to do it and the deep learning era brought around a couple of [clever solutions](https://github.com/MaxwellRebo/awesome-2vec) to that problem.
+In this post we're going to reinvent a classic document-level vector space model called *term frequency - inverse document frequency*.
 We'll then use it to build a simple search engine!

 ## First attempt: sets of words
 Depending on the application, we might want the document vectors to have different properties.
-We want to build a search engine, so an ideal model would distribute documents in a multi-dimensional space in such a way that documents similar in meaning end up close to each other.
-Note that we want every vector to have the same length, as otherwise it would be hard to come up with a similarity metric.
+Since we want to build a search engine, an ideal model would map similar documents to similar vectors.
+Note that we want every vector to have the same length.
+That way it will be easier to come up with a similarity metric.

 I always find it easier to work on an example, so let's say these are our documents: